-Subcriteria 3.b: Earliest Time the Government could Commence Construction Activities:

-This criterion considers the amount of time needed to prepare the site for any future construction.
-This includes relocating tenants, demolition of existing facilities, remediating the soil, and taking other necessary actions.
-The sooner the site is available, the better.
-Based on the information provided, the panel will compare the sites and assign a color.
+Subcriteria 3.b: Schedule Risk: This criterion considers the potential schedule risks to meeting the expected construction start date at any of the sites.
+These risks include acquiring the site, relocating tenants, demolition of existing facilities, remediating the soil, and taking other necessary actions.
+The sooner the site is available for the commencement of construction activities, at the least risk to the Government, the better.
+Based on the information provided, the panel will analyze the risks associated with each site and then compare, contrast, and weigh those risks against one another to evaluate the degree of future schedule risk to the Government and assign a color.

-CRITERIA #4: PROMOTING SUSTAINABLE SITING AND ADVANCING EQUITY (sub-elements are notassigned separate colors)
+CRITERIA #4: PROMOTING SUSTAINABLE SITING AND ADVANCING EQUITY (subcriteria are of equal importance)

-This criterion considers the likelihood that selecting the site will advance the policies and goals contained in Executive Orders 13985 and 14057 to:
+This criterion considers the likelihood that selecting the site will advance the policies and goals contained in Executive Orders 13985, 14057, and 14091 to: